This 30-day declutter challenge will get your living space in shape

 Day 1: Clear out one drawer.
 It’s best to start a big challenge with a small task.
 It makes it easier to get started and you’ll probably clear out a second one once you get going.

-Day 2: Store away your wintery clothes.
-Summer is here and it’s unlikely that you’ll need this many sweaters over the next few months.
+Day 2: Store away your out of season clothes.
 Find a designated space for them — perhaps an old suitcase — and delight in the newfound space in your wardrobe.

 Day 3: Tackle that pile of old magazines and papers.
 And commit to a new rule which is to get rid of one old magazine every time you bring a new one into your home.